 Case # 2: 3rd-Party Integrations 📲

-If you use a certain third-party integration (emailing, IP telephony, CRM system, etc.) and you want to keep using it as a part of your future software, the chances that such an integration won’t be available are high.
+If you use a certain third-party integration (emailing, IP telephony, a CRM system, etc.) and you want to keep using it as a part of your future software, the chances that such an integration won’t be available are high.

 It’s because adding this kind of integration to a product isn’t like a Google extension — it actually needs to be built into the code.
-Yet, while using software from a provider, you don’t own the code.
+However, while using software from a provider, you don’t own the code.
 This is why you don’t have the right to modify it in any way.